EdwardBerman/shopt/index.md

 ![image](READMEassets/reparameterization.png)

 ### Pixel Grid Fits

+#### PCA Mode
+We used the first n weights of a Principal Component Analysis and use that to construct our PSF in addition to a smoothing kernel to account for aliasing

+#### Autoencoder Mode
 For doing Pixel Grid Fits we use an autoencoder model to reconstruct the Star
 ![image](READMEassets/nn.png)